caiyue1993/IceCream/README.md

 clear local database by re-install apps.
 - Keep calm and carry on!

+*Warning: If you're going to launch your app onto App Store, don't forget to deploy your environment settings to production.
+You can do it easily in the CloudKit Dashboard.
+Write & Read permissions are also need to be considered.*

+### One More Tip
+How to debug CloudKit when your app already launchs on the App Store?
+See this [post](https://stackoverflow.com/questions/30182521/use-production-cloudkit-during-development).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.